Reiss-Cashmore/android-basic-samples/README.md

 <h2>Contents</h2>

-These are the Xamarin samples availble demonstrating Google Play game services.
+These are the Xamarin samples available demonstrating Google Play game services.

-* **BasicSamples** - a set of basic samples, including a convenience library (BaseGameUtils):

-    * **BaseGameUtils**.
+**BaseGameUtils**.
 Utilities used on all samples, which you can use in your projects too.
 This is not a stand-alone sample, it's a library project.
 Note: I have pulled this class into the MainActivity.cs file for simplicty, see Disclaimer above before complaining

-    * **ButtonClicker2000**.
+**ButtonClicker2000**.
 Represents the new generation in modern button-clicking excitement.
 A simple multiplayer game sample that shows how to set up the Google Play real-time multiplayer API, invite friends, automatch, accept invitations, use the waiting room UI, send and receive messages and other multiplayer topics.

 <h3>Building</h3>
 Step 1: Firstly, set up a your Google Play Services and App to test the app as specified here: